BabylonJS/OldDocumentationSite/content/features/PGsupport/Playground.md

 Experimenting and changing any code in the playground and clicking on the **Run** button will not affect any original code in the playground you currently using.
 Original code can be restored by refreshing the browser.

 You can write the code in Javascript or Typescript.
-In the case of Typescript the URL must contain `ts.html` after `https://www.babylonjs-playground.com/` for the code to be [recognised as Typescript](https://www.babylonjs-playground.com/ts.html).
 The playground software compiles the code to Javascript, in the background, before rendering.

 ## Overview